4 min read

 Protecting Pools in Earthquake Zones: Why Caissons Matter in LA

 In Southern California, seismic activity is a fact of life.
+The Seismological map of LA shows the exact locations of known earth faults, and your individual property study determines the type and conditions required to design and build your pool.
 Caissons create a firm foundation that prevents your pool from shifting or cracking when the earth moves.

 Caissons vs. Mudslides: A Hidden Anchor During Heavy Rainfall